 Issues on how ‘no guns in my apartments’ would be applied

-“So, why should a private landlord have a rule where concerned tenants cannot possess a gun in their rented apartment unit?
-A private landlord does not want to become the trial case for a tenant who says, ‘Wait a second.
-I have a 2nd Amendment right to carry and to have weapons to protect myself and my family.’
+“So, why should a private landlord have a such a prohibition where concerned tenants cannot possess a gun in their rented apartment unit?
+A private landlord does not want to become that trial case for a tenant who says, ‘Wait a second.
+I have a Second Amendment right to carry and to have weapons to protect myself and my family.’

 “The landlord says, ‘Well, having a weapon on a private property is not a protected class like the protected classes listed above.
 Having a right to possess a weapon in one’s apartment unit is not a current enumerated protected class,” Dobbins said.

-“The restrictions, Heller goes on to say, deals with felons and the mentally ill.
+“Heller goes on to say that the government can impose some possession restriction such as when dealing felons and the mentally ill.
 Such people have no personal rights because those rights are stripped for the mentally ill and felons.
 There still remained a question after Heller.
-The question after Heller was, ‘Well, that’s great but what about the states?
-How does the Federal law impact state laws on the subject?’
+The question after Heller was, ‘Well, that’s great, but what about the states?
+How does the federal law impact state laws on the subject?’

-A proposed lease clause on how landlords might walk the fine line of dealing with tenants’ possession of guns in their apartment units
+A proposed lease clause on how landlords might walk the fine line of dealing with tenants’ possession of guns in their apartment units and homes

-“Weapons of any kind, including, but not limited to, dart guns, air guns, BB guns, slingshots, handguns, rifles, or any mechanism that could be used to propel an object that could cause harm to person or property are not allowed in the common areas, are not allowed in the office, are not allowed anywhere on the premises outside of the actual unit, and are not allowed to be displayed, shown, exposed, demonstrated, or exhibited anywhere in the community premises, except in case of self-defense or the need for imminent and immediate protection of residents’ life or property, or for self-defense or immediate and imminent protection of resident, resident’s occupants, guests or invitees life, or property.
-If a resident desires to possess a legal weapon in resident’s unit in that case the resident must safely and inconspicuously carry said legal weapon to and from the resident’s unit in a manner that resident ensures other residents and staff do not see said weapon.
+“Weapons of any kind, including, but not limited to, dart guns, air guns, BB guns, slingshots, handguns, rifles, or any mechanism that could be used to propel an object that could cause harm to person or property, are not allowed in the common areas, are not allowed in the office, are not allowed anywhere on the premises outside of the actual unit, and are not allowed to be displayed, shown, exposed, demonstrated, or exhibited anywhere in the community premises, except in case of self-defense or the need for imminent and immediate protection of residents’ life or property, or for self-defense or immediate and imminent protection of resident, resident’s occupants, guests or invitees’ life, or property.
+If a resident desires to possess a legal weapon in resident’s unit, in that case the resident must safely and inconspicuously carry said legal weapon to and from the resident’s unit in a manner that resident ensures other residents and staff do not see said weapon.
 Illegal weapons are never allowed visibly on the property outside of the unit.
 If resident or resident’s occupants do possess a legal weapon in the unit, resident shall be responsible for the proper and safe possession, handling and storage of said weapon.
 Landlord is not and shall not be responsible in any way to resident, occupants, guests, or invitees for any accidental, negligent, or intentional act involving any weapon or discharge thereof on, near, or off the property.”

 What about restrictions on ammunition in apartments?